gregwillroot/spotpot/README.md

 Authentication
 ------------
 The script uses the Client Credentials Flow to authenticate with the Spotify Web API.
-It reads the client IDs and secrets from ids.csv
+It reads the client ID and secret ID from ids.csv

 Output
 ------------